 Evodia Setati , Stellenbosch University, South Africa

-I am a microbiologist by training.
-I did my PhD on heterologous expression of plant cell wall degrading enzymes in Saccharomyces cerevisiae at Stellenbosch University, then a postdoc on alkane metabolism in Yarrowia lipolytica at Free State University.
-When I started with my own research in 2003, I worked on the microbial diversity of hypersaline environments for a few years and now I am back in Stellenbosch working on vineyard and wine fermentation ecosystems since 2010.
-I am a chief researcher, I some undergraduate teaching and then postgraduate supervision.
-My main research focus is on the impact of different farming practices on soil and grape microbiomes, the interactions between different yeast species during fermentation as well as possible application of different microorganisms in wine fermentation management.
+I am a chief researcher in grape and wine microbial ecology.
+I did my PhD on heterologous expression of plant cell wall degrading enzymes in Saccharomyces cerevisiae at Stellenbosch University, then a postdoc on alkane metabolism in Yarrowia lipolytica at Free State University both in South Africa.
+When I started with my own research in 2003, I focused on the microbial diversity of hypersaline environments and worked on that for a few years.
+In 2010 my research changed to the vineyard and wine microbiome with focus is on the impact of different farming practices on soil and grape microbiomes, the interactions between different yeast species during fermentation as well as possible application of different microorganisms in wine fermentation management.
+I do undergraduate teaching in grape and wine sciences and postgraduate supervision in wine biotechnology.

 Yinzhao Wang, Assistant Professor, Shanghai Jiao Tong University, China